 Season of the Witch – Donovan

-The British ‘Sunshine Superman’ scored a ’60’s psychedelic hit with Season of the Witch.
-In addition to its appropriate Halloween Playlist title, Led Zeppelin guitarist Jimmy Page provided the original guitar work to the song.
-Donovan probably didn’t intend for the song to be a Halloween staple, but Page’s guitar work gets under your skin.
+The British ‘Sunshine Superman‘ scored a ’60’s psychedelic hit with Season of the Witch.
+In addition to its appropriate Halloween Playlist title, Led Zeppelin guitarist Jimmy Page provided the original guitar work for the song.
+No, Donovan probably didn’t intend for his song to be a Halloween staple, but Page’s guitar work gets under your skin.
 Season of the Witch is catchy but creepy at the same time.

 Time Warp – The Rocky Horror Picture Show